zambujo/editorials/README.md

 # Editorial Highlights

-A collection of 12'365 editorial/research highlights from [Nature](https://www.nature.com) and [Science Magazine](https://science.sciencemag.org).
+A collection of 12'386 editorial/research highlights from [Nature](https://www.nature.com) and [Science Magazine](https://science.sciencemag.org) collected since 2005.

+## Data

+Both [Nature](https://www.nature.com) and [Science Magazine](https://science.sciencemag.org) provide weekly reviews of research highlights from other journals.

+The European Research Council (ERC) provides country statistics freely available online.
+The numbers refer to both evaluated and granted projects submitted to the ERC.
+Here, the numbers are provided in CSV for analysis.

 ## License